Democratic Republic of the Congo

 Healthcare

-International Medical Corps currently supports more than 200 health centres and hospitals across 11 health zones, providing essential drugs, medical supplies, training, and referral and transfer of patients who need specialised care.
-Our beneficiaries include Ebola-affected communities, internally displaced persons (IDPs), returnees and vulnerable host populations.
-Given the considerable gaps in primary healthcare services in International Medical Corps’ area of intervention, we focus on providing a comprehensive and integrated primary care package, including immunisation campaigns, advancement of maternal and child health, and improved environmental sanitation and hygiene practices at targeted health facilities.
-We continue to support capacity-building within these health centres to ensure that treatment quality remains high.
+Given the considerable gaps in primary healthcare services in the areas we serve, we focus on providing a comprehensive and integrated primary care package, including immunisation campaigns, advancement of maternal and child health, and improved environmental sanitation and hygiene practices at targeted health facilities.
+We also support capacity-building within these health centres to ensure that treatment quality remains high.

 Nutrition